prashant-newway/Etl-data-pipeline-pyspark-aws/readme.md

 20. status inactive means process faied in between . has filename also.
 21 .?????????? manually create mysql databases and write tables ???????????
     manually "CREATE TABLE product_staging_table" was done . could be dynamic

 22. con -  not done here - providing an error if status inactive table and not process the next file
 23. con - hardcoded sql database details because of doing it in local

+24. jdbc driver by java used for my sql connection
+25. mysql cli
+show databases;
+create database mysql_aws_pyspark_db;
+use mysql_aws_pyspark_db;
+create table ....;
+26. till now able to initialize s3 client with decrypting aws keys , mysql connection and querying , able to check local directories for file .
+27. next step - read all files in s3 and throwing error if not . creating spark session
+28. ------con : as we are downloading the file on local as we were not able to directly get spark to connect and read from s3 could be done to improve this. ask infra or devops team for how to connect path of spark and s3
+29. so first downloading from s3 , reading it via spark and deleting it later. cost huge for large files
+30. check in s3 for it to be csv files
+---- con : could be multiple types of files like parquet which requires more improvement
+31. ----con : bucket name should be dynamically get from table as bucket name will come from different source who has put up the data for us to read.(config.py)

+32.  moving csv file which contains randomly generated data to s3 .
+33. logger response is in json . could be better formated .
+34. reading from s3
+35. agree upon on csv file so no unwanted files or we can trim later